abelborges/abelborges.github.io/_posts/2020-05-08-thompson-sampling.md

-It's a matter of incomplete knowledege: if you were the one to put the prize there, you would know the answer for sure (perfect knowledge, zero uncertainty).
+It's a matter of incomplete knowledege: if you were the one to put the prize there, you would know the answer for sure (perfect knowledge, zero uncertainty). -->

 ## The key idea in Thompson Sampling

-Each time an user enters the app, we randomly choose a version of the app (here, A or B) and observe either a positive or a negative outcome.
+Each time an user enters the app, we randomly choose between A and B and observe either a positive or a negative outcome.
 Here I only treat the case of binary outcomes, but the overall rationale is useful for continuous measurements